t288matt/vatsim-chaos/ARCHITECTURE.md

 ## System Overview

-- The ATC Conflict Analysis System is a Python-based application designed to analyze SimBrief XML flight plans and identify potential air traffic conflicts for event scenario creation.
+The ATC Conflict Analysis System is a Python-based application designed to analyze SimBrief XML flight plans and identify potential air traffic conflicts for event scenario creation.
 The system helps the events team build challenging events for controllers and fun, dynamic events for pilots.
 It processes multiple flight plans simultaneously, detects conflicts using 3D spatial analysis, and generates both detailed reports and visual outputs.

+**Key Concept: First Conflicts**
+The system focuses on identifying "first conflicts" - the initial point where two aircraft first meet conflict criteria during their flights.
+This is critical for event planning as it represents the moment when ATC first needs to intervene between aircraft pairs, rather than tracking every subsequent conflict between the same aircraft.

 ## Architecture Principles